labex-labs/open-source-labs/python/python-mastery/lab-ex3-8-mixin-classes-and-cooperative-inheritance/en/step2.md

 "
 ```

-This should display the headers in uppercase:
+This code should display the headers in uppercase.

 ```
       NAME     SHARES      PRICE